An official website of the United States government

 Other Resources

-• Stalking Resource Center - information and resources for victims of stalking, hosted by the National Center for Victims of Crime.
+• Stalking Prevention, Awareness and Resource Center - information and resources for victims of stalking, hosted by the National Center for Victims of Crime.

 • Office for Victims of Crime (OVC) - has publications on a variety of general crime victim topics, including crime victim services, crime victimization, health, international issues, legal resources, specific populations and victim advocacy, as well as publications specifically addressing sexual violence.